pandayo86/website/README.md

 # website
-pandazonline web site testing/backup echo "slowly creating my web site and relearning css,sass and coldfusion"
+pandazonline web site testing/backup. most pages are pre-coldfusion or pre-php and as i figure out/remember things i will be uploading.